Kim Kardashian Reportedly In Crisis Mode Over Cocaine & Pot Rumors And Shockingly Racy Party Video Leak

 Kim Kardashian reportedly has gone into crisis mode after allegedly feeling infuriated and embarrassed by allegations that the Keeping Up With The Kardashians star used cocaine and marijuana.
 In addition, Kim is alleged to be upset by snippets of a leaked video with her former sex tape partner Ray J showing her in shockingly racy party mode.
 Fans worried about Kardashian’s stress level may be relieved to learn, however, that her mother and manager (alias “momager”) Kris Jenner is reportedly ready to do damage control for her famous daughter.

-Radar Online spilled the news about Kim’s alleged fury and her momager’s reported response in a drama-packed headline, and claimed that the Keeping Up with The Kardashians diva and momager Kris were scrambling around to find a way to save the alleged damage done to Kardashian’s career.
+Radar Online spilled the news about Kim’s alleged fury and her momager’s reported response in a drama-packed headline, and claimed that the Keeping Up with The Kardashians diva and momager Kris were scrambling around to find a way to fix the alleged damage done to Kardashian’s career.

 “Kim Kardashian ‘Furious’ After Shocking Party Videos Exposed.”